eekcoopuw/jobmon/docsource/monitoring_debugging.rst

 workflow_run
 ************
     This table has every run of a workflow, paired with it's workflow, as identified by workflow_id.
+It also includes what user ran the workflow and the run status.

 workflow_run_status
 *******************
-    Meta-data table that defines the ten states of Workflow Run.
+    Meta-data table that defines the thirteen states of Workflow Run.

 workflow_status
 ***************
-    Meta-data table that defines eight states of Workflow.
+    Meta-data table that defines nine states of Workflow.

 Jobmon Statuses
 ###############